jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 -   what is an Access Token
 -   configure Auth0 Client to retrieve Access Token
 -   update Fetch request to include Access Token

-### Retrieve and Validate Access Token

 -   create API application in Auth0

--   configure Serverless Function to work with Access Tokens from Auth0
+### Retrieve and Parse Access Token

--   parse and validate Access Token before saving score
+-   parse Access Token in save high score serverless function

+### Validate Access Token

+-   use jwks-rsa and jsonwebtoken packages to validate access Token

 ## 9. Create Light/Dark Mode with Context API and Hooks